Load Balanced Linux Apache MySQL PHP (LAMP)ΒΆ

 A database server instance running MariaDB.

-A NFS service instance for file storage that will be mounted on the web servers.
+A NFS service instance for shared file storage.

-Web servers (how many you can choose) that will sit behind the load balancer and accept the web requests, running Apache and PHP.
+Web servers (you can choose how many) that gets added as backends behind the load balancer and accept the web requests, running Apache and PHP and mounts the shared file storage.

 To setup the service, first follow the general instructions on our Service catalog page.